 Local authorities mostly base their decisions on written information provided to them by parents, the child or young person, the education provider and/or other agencies.
 As they do not always have the opportunity to meet the child, a face-to-face mediation meeting helps “bring the child / young person out of the file”.

-For more information, please look through the below documents and links.
+For more information, please look through the documents and links below, including more information on the SEND National Trial.